 And that’s it!!
-It really was pretty easy canning pickled beets and can be a one person job.
-Valerie helped me for a few minutes while I was peeling and cutting but for the most part I didn’t it on my own.
+It really was pretty easy canning pickled beets and can be a one-person job.
+Aj helped me for a few minutes while I was peeling and cutting but for the most part, I didn’t it on my own.
 The whole process took me about 2 hours, including the processing time.
 Keep in mind that beets can be pretty messy!
-And that nice red/purple color can leave a lot of stains so have some rags ready to wipe up any spills and don’t wear and clothes you care about keeping nice!
+And that nice red/purple color can leave a lot of stains so have some rags ready to wipe up any spills and don’t wear any clothes you care about keeping nice!

 There are some variations of the recipe out there.
 I have seen some that add a couple of cinnamon sticks and others that put pickling spices in the spice bag.
 We don’t eat these like crazy so I think these 8 jars should easily last us until next garden season.

-***1/6/2015 – So here’s a little update for you on this recipe for canning pickled beets.
+So here’s a little update for you on this recipe for canning pickled beets.
 This was a new recipe for us so we weren’t sure how it would taste.
 Turns out WE LOVE THEM!!!
-By far the best pickled beets we have ever had!!
+By far the best-pickled beets we have ever had!!
 So it’s a keeper, and next year we will need to do 2 or 3 times as many, we are down to only 2 bottles left and it’s only January!

 Any time we talk about preserving food here on Stoney Acres I always add this little disclaimer.
 You shouldn’t just take our word for it!
-Our advice can never replace the professional advice you will receive from a recent preserving guide book (like the Ball Blue Book) or from your local state university extension agency.
+Our advice can never replace the professional advice you will receive from a recent preserving guidebook (like the Ball Blue Book) or from your local state university extension agency.
 Please seek out one of these sources for additional information.
 Food preserving guidelines are constantly changing and it is important to stay up to date on the information.
-Another great source is the National Center for Home Food Preservation the web site is http://nchfp.uga.edu/.
+Another great source is the National Center for Home Food Preservation the website is https://nchfp.uga.edu/.